lgss/lgss-digital-tech-playbook/outsystems/development.md

 For example, a Customer Entity would have a default action of `CreateCustomer`.

 When creating a Server Action to wrap this Entity Action, you won't be able to use `CreateCustomer` as the name of the Server Action.
 Instead, we use the convention of `Create_Customer` for the name of the Server Action.

+Create methods should set created and modified for both `user` and `datetime` attributes.

+Update methods should set modified for both `user` and `datetime` attributes.

+!> When setting `datetime` attributes, system function `currdatetime()` should be avoided as this is based on server time which is not set to GMT.
+Instead add dependency `LGSSCommon` and use `currlocaldatetime()`.

 ### Creating your Delete<Entity> Server Action
 !> When creating a Server Action that deletes an Entity, **do not** use the default Delete method unless you're absolutely sure what you're doing.